let's talk

-MVP is short for “Minimum Viable Product.”
-It’s a product that has just enough functionality to be helpful, and it’s usually the first version of a product.
+MVP in business is a product that has just enough functionality to be helpful, and it’s usually the first version of a product.
 It’s often used to test an idea or product with users before fully developing it.

 When you start a business, you’re trying to solve a problem in the marketplace.